codenoid/ficha/README.md

 [LOCAL NETWORK] Ficha online at http://192.168.100.12:2806
 ```
 default port is 2806 :), its special port

+## Usage

+after splash screen, add your username, weird username, cause you need a privacy.
+the chat time is Minute:Second
+the chat using web socket
+encryption based on CryptoJS (end to end) with random key for every server
+you can insert HTML tag, like image, youtube video (iframe), javascript script, etc.

 ## Development

 Next, more awesomeness on UI/UX, Encryption, I/O, etc